 Around the year 1000 AD warlike people, the so-called "tjuder", roam in northern Scandinavia.
 As they brutally kill a family in a remote area, including the parents and their little ...
 See full summary »

 Pathfinder is a unique interactive movie developed in partnership with the US Army Airborne School, Fort Benning, Georgia.
 In Pathfinder the viewer becomes SSG Mike Williams.
 You have to ...
 See full summary »

 Based on the Aramoana Massacre that occurred on 13 November and 14 November 1990.
 Resident David Gray, an unemployed gun collector, went on a rampage in which 13 people were shot dead, before Gray himself was shot by police.

 A dysfunctional family sets sail for a vacation on the North Sea.
 Soon, buried secrets start to surface as their boat encounters an abandoned freighter that may be housing an entity, hellbent on seeking justice for those wronged at sea.

 A young Viking boy is left behind at a hostile tribe of American Indians, whom eventually accept him into the tribe and raise him.
 A personal war begins for the young Viking when the Vikings return 15 years later and initiate a barbaric attack on the tribe and the woman he loves.
 Written by

-The use of vikings in the film is based on the misunderstanding by the filmmakers that the villains in the original Pathfinder (2007) where Vikings.
-The villains in that film where "Chuds" a lesser known Fenno-Ugric people refereed to by several early Russian, Slavic and Sami sources.
+The use of Vikings in the film is based on the misunderstanding by the filmmakers that the villains in the original Pathfinder (2007) were Vikings.
+The villains in that film were "Chuds", a lesser-known Fenno-Ugric people refereed to by several early Russian, Slavic and Sami sources.
 See more »

 59 of 96 people found this review helpful.